getstrm/pace/blog_post/dbt_blog_post.md

 (Spring Boot) server application.
 Integrating with various data processing platforms, and pulling metadata from a number of data catalogs, PACE started our journey towards open-source data access policy management.
-Users can define data policies (column masks/transforms, row filters) in a yaml format, and enforce them on their processing platform by using the PACE cli (command line interface), or alternatively the REST or gRPC API directly.
+Users can define data policies (column masks/transforms, row filters) in a `yaml` format, and enforce them on their processing platform by using the PACE [CLI](https://github.com/getstrm/cli) (command line interface), or alternatively the REST or gRPC API directly.
 Currently, PACE applies the policies by generating platform-specific SQL statements that create views on the targeted platform, which in their turn leverage native access controls to implement the desired access policy.
 Got a table with